hunorg/L-System-Studio/README.md

 ## Getting started:

-To use L-System Studio, simply clone the repository and follow the instructions in the README file to set up the development environment.
+Simply clone the repository and follow the instructions in the README file to set up the development environment.
 Once you have the application running, you can start experimenting with different L-system rules and parameters to create your own unique fractals.

 ## Further Reading